Australian Woman Charged With Terrorism Offences After Return From Syria

 What's Next

 Legal proceedings against the woman are expected to continue.
-Authorities may further scrutinize other recent returnees from Syria.
+Further actions regarding other returnees from Syria may follow as authorities review additional cases.

 Sources